cloudposse/terraform-aws-iam-s3-user/README.md

 Suitable for CI/CD systems (_e.g._ TravisCI, CircleCI, CodeFresh) or systems which are *external* to AWS that cannot leverage [AWS IAM Instance Profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).

+By default, IAM users, groups, and roles have no access to AWS resources.
+IAM policies are the means by which privileges are granted to users, groups, or roles.
+It is recommended that IAM policies be applied directly to groups and roles but not users.
+**This module intentionally attaches an IAM policy directly to the user and does not use groups**

 ---